interstar/cardigan-bay/README.md

 Cards that are not Markdown or raw-text are usually represented with their type, and a small map in EDN format, with the required parameters.

-A non Markdown card looks like this
+A non Markdown card usually looks like this
 ```
 ----
 :type

-Some stuff (for most types, an EDN map of data)
+{:some "card specific data"
+ :in [:EDN "format"]
+ }

 ----
 ```
 ----